-The device contains a WATCHDOG and clock monitor.
-The WATCHDOG is designed to detect the user program getting stuck in infinite loops resulting in loss of program control or "runaway" programs.
+The COP888CF contains a WatchDog and clock monitor.
+The WatchDog is designed to detect the user program getting stuck in infinite loops resulting in loss of program control or "runaway" programs.
 The Clock Monitor is used to detect the absence of a clock or a very slow clock below a specified rate on the CKI pin.

-The WATCHDOG consists of two independent logic blocks: WD UPPER and WD LOWER.
+The WatchDog consists of two independent logic blocks: WD UPPER and WD LOWER.
 WD UPPER establishes the upper limit on the service window and WD LOWER defines the lower limit of the service window.

-Servicing the WATCHDOG consists of writing a specific value to a WATCHDOG Service Register named WDSVR which Is memory mapped in the RAM.
+Servicing the WatchDog consists of writing a specific value to a WatchDog Service Register named WDSVR which is memory mapped in the RAM.
 This value is composed of three fields, consisting of a 2-bit Window Select, a 5-bit Key Data field, and the 1-bit Clock Monitor Select field.
-Table III shows the WDSVR register.
+Table I shows the WDSVR register.